-Unbelievably delicious scones loaded with apples and salted caramel – my new perfect treat for breakfast!
+Unbelievably delicious scones loaded with apples and salted caramel in the dough and glazed over the top.
+These are the perfect treat for breakfast on a crisp fall morning!

 The flavor of these scones is truly amazing and one of my favorite apple dessert recipes.
 They’re such a comforting treat.
 I was excited to have these for breakfast the next day after I made them, but I was too naive to think that they would last for more than 24 hours.